SEARCH UNIVERSITY LIBRARIES

 Access is first-come, first serve but is limited to currently enrolled Kent State University students for the purposes described in the Acceptable Use Policies listed above.

-These workstations have scanners and can be used to create PowerPoint presentations, webpages, graphics, 3D models, animation and videos.
+Some of these workstations have scanners and all can be used to create PowerPoint presentations, webpages, graphics, 3D models, animation and videos.

 When your reserved time is up, please leave if someone is waiting to use the room.